rottenthemaker/LayCLibraries/README.md

 # LayCLibraries
-An application designed to speed up the process of C programming and eliminate library definition errors.
+A command line application designed to speed up the process of C programming and eliminate library definition errors.

 # Documentation:
 LayCLibraries is an application designed to speed up the process of C programming and eliminate library definition errors.
 Using it in conjunction with a C source code file allows the user to automatically check for missing library declarations, or not have to worry about finding what library the standard function they are using is in.